"In all things be passionate"

 1969, as I understand it this was a salesman'piece designed to give an idea of how much scripting it was possible to fit onto a Zippo.

-1965 slim with unsigned,artisan added scrimshaw. on a ?? ivory
+1965 slim with unsigned,artisan added scrimshaw

 plate